 I was so alone, lost, and broken … as well as 5-months pregnant.
 By the grace of God I was released and entered Adult and Teen Challenge.

 Things have gotten better each and every day I’ve been here.
 I’m so grateful for this program.
 They provided me with everything my new baby needs, and helped me get my daughter back.
 I’ve become a better mother and have strong boundaries.

 He was a good kid … the son of a pastor, grew up in church, and went to a small Christian college.
 There he excelled in track and football, until an injury changed everything.

 Jordan’s broken ankle required two surgeries and prescription pain medication.
 Jordan began to depend on the meds and, as the prescriptions ran out, he started looking for more, digging through the medicine cabinets and bathroom drawers of every home he entered.

 Soon he was shopping for pills on the street and stealing in order to afford them.
 As his addiction worsened, Jordan began crushing pills in order to inhale them or inject them.

-When Jordan was expelled from college after failing his second drug test, his parents immediately entered him into the Teen Challenge program.
+When Jordan was expelled from college after failing his second drug test, his parents immediately entered him into the Adult and Teen Challenge USA program.

 During the next twelve months at Teen Challenge, God changed Jordan’s life, bringing him healing and restoration.
 After Jordan graduated from Teen Challenge he returned to college, completed his degree, and got a job as an athletic coach at the same school that had once expelled him.